Back to Blog

 • Core Web Vitals: LCP (Largest Contentful Paint) frequently moves from "Poor" to "Good"

-Page speed directly affects search engine rankings (Google uses Core Web Vitals as a ranking signal), conversion rates (studies consistently show each second of load time reduces conversions by 7–10%), and user experience.
+Page speed directly affects search engine rankings — Google uses Core Web Vitals as a ranking signal — and conversion rates.
+Industry research consistently shows each additional second of load time reduces conversions by 7–10%.
+Managed hosting is not just about reliability.
+It is a business investment with measurable ROI.

 When Should You Switch?